SkooveLearn PianoDownload on the App Store

 • A minor 3rd is 3 semitones.

-Starting from C, move 3 semi-tone steps and you will land on E flat.
-This shows you are looking at a minor chord because a minor 3rd is 3 semitones.
-The last note is G, starting from E flat, move 4 semi-tone steps and land on G.You can use this to work out the tonality of any chord you play providing it is in root position.
-You know a chord is in root position when it follows the pattern:
+The resulting notes are C, E, G, creating a C major chord.
+You can use this to work out the tonality of any chord you play providing it is in root position.
+You know a chord is in root position when it follows the pattern in a major scale:

 play a note – skip a note – play a note – skip a note – play a note.

-Recognising the tonality from the chord symbols on the music
+6. Recognising the chord from chord symbols

 This method is based on understanding chord notation as it is written in a lead sheet or in pop music.
 These are the basics which you can build on over time.